juicedata/juicefs/docs/en/getting-started/for_distributed.md

 - **Key-value databases**: Redis, TiKV, etcd, and FoundationDB
 - **Relational databases**: PostgreSQL, MySQL, MariaDB, and the distributed relational database OceanBase

 Different databases have different performance and stability.
 For example, Redis is an in-memory key-value database with excellent performance but relatively weak reliability, while PostgreSQL is a more reliable relational database with lower performance than in-memory databases.
+As a distributed relational database, OceanBase not only performs well in performance, especially in high-concurrency scenarios, but also provides excellent reliability and high availability through its strong consistency transaction support and three-copy architecture.
+It also has linear scalability, making it an ideal choice for JuiceFS in large-scale metadata management.

 A detailed guide on database selection will be available soon.